Power costs are falling. So why are your household electricity bills rising?

 Yes, because you’ll look for a better deal - the ‘lazy tax’ is charged to those who don’t review bills and end up paying more.
 Also, for the first time in a long time, the cost of supplying power to our homes has reduced and there are companies prepared to pass on the lower prices to us.
 That means there are deals to be had.
 Usually smaller energy companies that want your business are the first ones to pass on discounts.
 So it is definitely worth shopping around.

 And whilst you're shopping around, make sure you get the maximum discount possible on your energy bills by doing some great research.
-For example, in Victoria, discounts of up to 38% are available on gas or electricity.
+For example, in Victoria, discounts of up to 38 percent are available on gas or electricity.
 Start your research by contacting your current retailer and asking for a better price, or threatening to switch.
 Often, smaller retailers promote their discounts on websites to make it easier for people to make the decision to switch to them.
 Now is a great time to jump online and have a look for a better deal.

 What does signing up to a contract mean?